-which I had promised them, which the Plantation was to make good as a Rentcharge.
-And thus I have given the first Part of a Life of Fortune and Adventure, a Life of Providence's Chequer-work, and of a Variety which the World will seldom be able to show the like of: Beginning foolishly, but closing much more happily than any Part of it ever gave me Leave so much as to hope for.
+In return, I signed the instrument of sale in the form which they sent from Lisbon, and sent it to my old man, who sent me the bills of exchange for thirty-two thousand eight hundred pieces of eight for the estate, reserving the payment of one hundred moidores a year to him (the old man) during his life, and fifty moidores afterwards to his son for his life, which I had promised them, and which the plantation was to make good as a rent-charge.
+And thus I have given the first part of a life of fortune and adventure-a life of Providence's chequer-work, and of a variety which the world will seldom be able to show the like of-beginning foolishly, but closing much more happily than any part of it ever gave me leave so much as to hope for.